Dorothy’s Ruby Slippers

 Take a look behind the scenes to see how the Smithsonian keeps the ruby slippers sparkling in the spotlight.

-Help Preserve the Nation's Treasures for Future Generations
+Help Preserve the Ruby Slippers for Future Generations